CarlosSamaniego88/Life-Hacks/README.md

 folder with photos should have same file formats (all JPG, jpeg, png, etc)

-When running this script, run, "nohup python insta.py &", this allows the script to run in the background
+When running this script, run, ``nohup python insta.py &``, this allows the script to run in the background

+To kill the process, go to the folder with the python script is running, type, ``ps ax | grep insta.py`` and kill the process by doing ``kill PID#``.
+When running the script, it will return a PID number in the console.

 -----------------------------------------------------